-CPI's war propaganda viewed later as suppressing dissent
+CPI's war propaganda later viewed as dissent suppression

 Not every American made the distinction between Germans overseas and German-born Americans in the United States.
 In addition, the government linked any opposition to the war effort, whether by pacifists or communists, to treason.
 It trampled First Amendment rights, largely because of the success of the CPI in instilling fear through war propaganda.
 The CPI often blurred Wilson’s political goals with the national interest.

 Following the end of the war in 1918, the reputation of the CPI began to decline.
 Many Americans concluded that the committee had oversold the conflict and had created a climate that suppressed legitimate dissent.
 When President Franklin D. Roosevelt created the Office of War Information (OWI) to promote World War II, the agency viewed the CPI as an example of mistakes to be avoided.
 The OWI turned down Creel’s request to join the new propaganda war.Send Feedback on this article